Why Not…Admonish One Another? Part 3

 Pumpkin Patch…

-This time of year we not only feel the cool changes in the temperature, but we see the beautiful splash 125of autumn all around us.
+This time of year we not only feel the cool changes in the temperature, but we see the beautiful splash of autumn all around us.
 Perhaps nothing says ‘fall’ more than the collection taken from the pumpkin patch.
 Here’s an interesting connection a friend of mine shared that I couldn’t help but pass on to you.
 Enjoy the fall temperatures, the wonderful colors and the pumpkins from the pumpkin patch!

 How is being a Christian like being a pumpkin?